 Enter the total funds you are requesting for both domestic travel (local and long-distance) and foreign travel (including travel to Canada and Mexico).
-Provide a detailed breakdown of costs for each trip in your budget justification.
-If you make nonrefundable travel arrangements, it is at your own risk.
+Detail costs for each trip in your budget justification.
+If you make non-refundable travel arrangements, it is at your own risk.
 You cannot charge cancelled travel to your award.